failgood/failgood/README.md

 ### Gradle build

-Just add a failgood dependency and configure gradle to use the Junit platform.
+Just add a Failgood dependency and configure gradle to use the Junit platform.
 Your build file could look like this:

 ```kotlin
 repositories {